nithyasrimurugesan15/nithyasrimurugesan15/README.md

 ## 💫 About Me

-✨ 3rd Year Engineering Student with a strong interest in backend development
+✨ Final Year Engineering Student with a strong interest in backend development
 💻 Passionate about building scalable applications using **Java & Spring Boot**
 🚀 Currently exploring **System Design and Advanced Backend Concepts**
 🧠 Actively practicing **Data Structures & Algorithms for problem-solving mastery**